EPS across care settings

 Tokens

-Some individuals might have a token or prescription barcode/number for their prescription, either provided to them by the prescriber, or accessible via the NHS App or their online NHS website account.
-However, many patients may not have a token due to difficulties faced by prison prescribers in providing this, and because patients may not have access to phones or computers to download their EPS token to present it to the pharmacy.
-In such cases, the prescription will need to be located by the pharmacy team using patient identifiable information, such as the prison address from which they were released, their name, and date of birth.
+Some individuals may have a token or prescription barcode/number for their prescription, which was either provided to them by the prescriber or can be accessed via the NHS App or their online NHS account.
+However, many patients may not have a token due to difficulties faced by prison prescribers in providing this and because patients may not have access to phones or computers to download their EPS token to present it to the pharmacy.
+In such cases, the prescription will need to be located by the pharmacy team using patient information, such as their name, date of birth and the address of the prison from which they were released.

-If a pharmacy team member needs to contact the prison prescriber, they should look-up the prison, contact the main switchboard, and request to be connected to the healthcare team.
+If a pharmacy needs to contact the prison prescriber, for example, with a prescription query, they should look up the prison contact details and then phone the main prison switchboard and ask to be connected to the healthcare team.
 These teams generally operate during core hours from 08:00 to 17:00, Monday to Friday, with some availability outside these hours.

 Benefits